Pjdash/Amex/README.md

 ---

 ## 🔍 What We Did
 - Conducted **behavioral data analysis** on users of the credit card platform.
+- Solved the question related to the consumer data
 - Identified key **spending habits, usage frequency, and category preferences**.
 - Proposed an **ML model architecture** for personalized marketing offers.
 - Outlined the **teams involved**, **success metrics**, and a **go-to-market (GTM) strategy**.